Recursive Time

 The Theory of Recursive Emergence offers a unified conceptual framework combining quantum information theory, thermodynamics, and gravity.
 Key achievements of the theory:

-1. Time condensation equation: The Seledchik equation is formulated, describing the dynamics of time emergence as a second-order phase transition.
+1. Time condensation equation: Equation is formulated, describing the dynamics of time emergence as a second-order phase transition.

 2. CPT violation: The nature of spontaneous CPT-symmetry breaking is explained through time bifurcation and splitting of reality into two causally isolated branches.